heptarch/heptarch.github.io/drafts/will.md

 \end{align}
 $$

 The second component is a model of this cascade process.
-We use *Influence Maximization (IM)* as formulated by [Kempe, Kleinberg and Tardos (2003)](https://www.cs.cornell.edu/home/kleinber/kdd03-inf.pdf).
+We will use a simplification called *Influence Maximization (IM)*, as formulated by [Kempe, Kleinberg and Tardos (2003)](https://www.cs.cornell.edu/home/kleinber/kdd03-inf.pdf).
 The basic idea is to model the brain as a directed graph $G = (V, E)$ where vertices are neurons and edges denote directed connections between them.

 <!-- ## Introduction